enebo/threepence/README.md

 The second DSL is for a HUD-ui.
 The format of this DSL is very similiar to the layout DSL in structure.

+## Running

+The commandline is a little rougher than it should be for the time being.
+To get started, you can run the samples:

+<pre><code>
+jruby -J-Djava.library.path=lib/lwjgl/native/macosx -Ilib:samples samples/simple_ui.rb
+</pre></code>

+where java.library.path should be changed to the directory for your particular OS.

 ## Futures

 Ardor3d has some slated work towards making it work on Android.
 This would make it possible for Threepence to run on Android as well via Ruboto.